 Governor’s Island also distinguishes itself by offering an appealing range of eating options, with foodie-pleasing vendors like Veronica’s Kitchen and Wafles & Dinges gathered in the island’s food courts.

 Getting there: Your transit options are limited to ferries from the Battery Maritime Building in Manhattan and Pier 6 in Brooklyn; the latter only runs on the weekends.
 See the schedule here.

 The Bronx’s version of a seaside village, City Island is a 1.5-mile stretch on the Long Island Sound.
 Of the islands we've included in this roundup, it has the most peaceful history, having served as a center for fishing and shipbuilding since the 1800s.
 These days, about 4,400 people call it home; despite the small population, there are dozens of restaurants, a huge draw for daytrippers.

 Sadly, visitors can’t access the beach—unless you know a local who lives on a private one—but it’s easy to get close to the water.
 Get a glimpse of the area’s seafaring past at the Nautical Museum, and then take yourself on a walking tour down City Island Avenue to survey the restaurants, yacht clubs, and shops.
 Or get out onto the water yourself by renting a boat from Jack’s Bait and Tackle, or fishing aboard the Island Current.

 Gothamist has a thorough guide to your many dining options on the island; naturally, seafood is the specialty.
-The island isn’t all old salts, either—it has an creative side, and this weekend hosts its annual Spring Arts & Crafts Fair, where visitors can check out the work of local artists.
+The island isn’t all old salts, either—it has an creative side, and a number of art galleries to explore.